 Photographer, printmaker and co-founder of Oxheys, Denise pursues a series of investigative, research-led projects inspired by a passion for and understanding of the natural world and our place within it.
 Her work has won several awards, been published and exhibited widely and sells as fine art prints.
 She has an MA Fine Art from UCLan and a Fellowship in Fine Art Photography from the BIPP.
 In 2013 she completed a 1 year AA2A residency at UCLan investigating experimental printmaking techniques See abstractsofnature.com

-Denise runs workshops and provides consultancy from her custom designed studio, from where she also provides professional artwork photography services for a growing number of artists of all disciplines in 2D and 3D in all media, as well as affordable headshots for actors, musicians, performers and visual artists.
+Denise runs workshops and provides consultancy and professional artwork and arts event photography services for a growing number of artists of all disciplines, including work for Art UK.
 See artworkphotography.uk

 “Art washes away from the soul the dust of everyday Life” Pablo Picasso

 Evelyn’s practice is inspired by engagement at the social interface and is expressed in print, installation and artist books.
 Evelyn is constantly striving to capture that ephemeral moment when the ordinary becomes extraordinary.